mmkal/expect-type/README.md

 expectTypeOf<1 | undefined | null>().toBeNullable()
 ```

-Use `.inspect` to find badly-defined paths:
+Use `.branded.inspect` to find badly-defined paths:

 This finds `any` and `never` types deep within objects.
 This can be useful for debugging, since you will get autocomplete for the bad paths, but is a fairly heavy operation, so use with caution for large/complex types.